Kramin42/Kramell/dieselrobin/workflow.md

 ## Registration

-If you have organised a team with two other players then go to the IRC channel [##dieselrobin](https://webchat.freenode.net/?channels=##dieselrobin) on freenode, feel free to use a better IRC client, and enter the command:
+If you have organised a team with two other players then go to the IRC channel [##dieselrobin](https://webchat.freenode.net/?channels=##dieselrobin) on freenode (feel free to use a better IRC client) and enter the command:

 	$signup <team name>
 	$signup "DON'T LABEL ME"